Project update - September 2012

 - Desire for greater emphasis on urban design and opportunities to improve neighbourhoods.

-New Bow River crossings near Shaganappi Trail were proposed in a draft Calgary Transportation Plan (CTP) in 1995 and 2009, but were removed from the CTP by Council.
+New Bow River crossings near Shaganappi Trail were proposed in a draft Calgary Transportation Plan (CTP) but were removed from the CTP by Council.

 Crowchild Trail between 24 Avenue N.W. to 17 Avenue S.W.: